 Level 3

-• Write and submit a scientific article to the NORA Fellowship Committee for review, comments, and approval before submitting to a journal.
+- Submit the completed article to the NORA Fellowship Committee for review, comments, and approval before submitting to a journal.
 Prior publications are not eligible.

 Once all the steps are completed and approved by the NORA Fellowship Committee, the candidate will be awarded the Fellow of Neuro-Optometric Rehabilitation (FNORA) at the NORA Annual Meeting.